Scientists want Britain to back COVID patent waivers

 "The pandemic does not stop at the UK border".

-The experts also urged Britain to persuade pharmaceutical companies to share their technology and know-how with the World Health Organization to accelerate vaccine supply to low and middle-income countries and ward off further coronavirus variants.
+The experts also urged Britain to persuade pharmaceutical companies to share their technology and know-how with the World Health Organization to accelerate vaccine supply to low and middle-income countries and ward off further coronavirus variants in the document, hosted on the website of the group Global Justice Now (https://bit.ly/3KLrqp3).

-Omicron, which was first identified in southern Africa and Hong Kong, is spreading far faster than previous variants of the coronavirus, and is not likely to help countries achieve so-called herd immunity against COVID-19, according to leading disease experts.
+Omicron, which was first identified in southern Africa, is spreading far faster than previous variants of the coronavirus, and is not likely to help countries achieve so-called herd immunity against COVID-19, according to leading disease experts.

 Register now for FREE unlimited access to Reuters.com